-The area now known as Boyle Heights was originally inhabited by the Tongva, who lived there for centuries until their displacement by the Spaniards.
+The area now known as Boyle Heights was historically inhabited by the Tongva, who arrived there from the Sonoran Desert to the east some 3,500 years ago.
+The Tongva village of Apachiangna was located in or near the neighborhood.
+They remained there for centuries until their displacement by the Spaniards.
 When the area was still part of Mexico, it was known as Paredón Blanco.
 Prominent families in Paredón Blanco included the Lopez and Rubio households.

 In the 1830s, a cemetery near Soto and Breed was removed and bodies displaced in order to make room for a new elementary school.
 Though the bodies were relocated to Evergreen Cemetery, there have been reports of various paranormal activities within the walls of Breed Street Elementary School, presumably the work of the lost souls who once rested there.